qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 (typically letters), and another base layer, the alternate base layer (also typically letters), on the `_RAR` layer with key ‛Other Base’.

-The Base layers and their numbers layer are detailed in files beginning with `./base_…` (links below).

                    Layer overview:                    Defined in:

         • Default Letters / Base                   ┓